Key Takeaways

 - Over time, it is likely that PIR sensors will become supplanted by newer motion detection technologies.

-Passive infrared sensors (PIR sensors) are everywhere, including in our devices and our homes.
-With increasingly varied sensing and motion detection options available in the home, it is worth considering the benefits of PIR sensors, and how they measure up against competing sensing technologies.
+Passive infrared sensors (PIR sensors) are not just a theoretical concept; they are practical tools widely used in our devices and homes.
+With motion detection options available in the home, it is worth considering the benefits of PIR sensors and how they measure up against competing sensing technologies.

 What is Infrared Radiation?

-Any object that has a temperature higher than absolute zero emits heat energy as electromagnetic radiation.
-This is not visible to the human eye, but we feel it when we are near a hot object.
+Any object with a temperature higher than absolute zero emits heat energy as electromagnetic radiation.
+This is not visible to the human eye, but we feel it near a hot object.

-Infrared is on the same electromagnetic spectrum which ranges from gamma rays and x-rays, to microwaves and radio waves.
-Infrared sits next to visible light on that electromagnetic spectrum, as a wavelength that humans can (at least sometimes) detect with their ordinary senses.
-As a form of ‘light’ that cannot be seen with the human eye, infrared is sometimes referred to as ‘infrared light’.
+Infrared is on the same electromagnetic spectrum as visible light, which ranges from gamma rays and X-rays to microwaves and radio waves.
+It sits next to visible light on that spectrum, a wavelength humans can (at least sometimes) detect with their ordinary senses.
+As a form of ‘light’ that cannot be seen with the human eye, infrared is sometimes called ‘infrared light’.

 In 1800, thermometer experiments by the Astronomer Sir William Herschel determined that infrared radiation is invisible radiation, lower in energy than red light.
-Subsequent to Herschel’s studies, it was determined that more than half of the sun’s energy arrives on Earth in the form of infrared radiation.
+After Herschel’s studies, it was determined that more than half of the sun’s energy arrives on Earth in the form of infrared radiation.

 From Infrared to Passive Infrared: PIR Sensors Defined

-Motion detection by means of sensing electromagnetic radiation goes back to the earliest forms of radar in the 19th century: Physicist Heinrich Hertz recognized that electromagnetic waves bounced off objects and moved at different speeds.
+Motion detection using sensing electromagnetic radiation goes back to the earliest forms of radar in the 19th century: Physicist Heinrich Hertz recognized that electromagnetic waves bounced off objects and moved at different speeds.

-In its modern incarnation, PIR sensors operate via two pyroelectric sensors that sit within a plastic housing, and detect the ambient heat energy.
+In its modern incarnation, PIR sensors operate via two pyroelectric sensors that sit within a plastic housing and detect the ambient heat energy.
 The sensors contain a crystal surface that generates an electric charge when exposed to ambient infrared radiation.
-When the quantity of radiation hitting the crystal changes, so too does the electric charge, which is picked up by a device built into the sensor.
+When the quantity of radiation hitting the crystal changes, the electric charge is also picked up by a device built into the sensor.

-The sensor surfaces themselves can be ‘tweaked’ so as to limit the detectable change in radiation to the 8 to 14mm range — the range most sensitive to human body radiation.
+The sensor surfaces themselves can be ‘tweaked’ to limit the detectable change in radiation to the 8 to 14mm range—the range most sensitive to human body radiation.

-These sensors can be ‘binary’ — detecting only the presence of movement and the absence of movement: Or, they can be designed with sensitivity levels to detect the level of movement.
+These sensors can be ‘binary’—detecting only the presence or absence of movement—or they can be designed with sensitivity levels to detect the level of movement.

 What Are the Benefits of PIR Sensors?